-The only Cyrix CPU that is supported on this motherboard is labeled Cyrix 6x86-PR166+ but must be Revision 2.7 or later.
+The only Cyrix 6x86-PR166+ CPU that is supported on this motherboard must be Revision 2.7 or later.
 Look on the underside of the CPU for the serial number.
 The number should read G8DC6620A or later.

-6. Voltage Regulator Output Selection (VID0, 1, 2) These jumpers set the voltage supplied to the CPU
+6. Voltage Regulator Output Selection (VID0, 1, 2)

 These jumpers set the voltage supplied to the CPU.
+Switching regulators allow some jumper settings to be the same for two voltages of different power planes.